List of Mrs. Brown's Boys characters: Blister Brady

 Blister Brady is the son of Buster Brady.

 Blister first appeared in the 2019 New Year special "Mammy's Motel" where Buster discovers his existence.
 Later on in the episode, Cathy and Maria work out that Buster isn't his biological father, but when they confront Buster over the issue, they haven't the heart to tell him and instead say that "he couldn't have a better father than you".

 He reappeared in the 2020 New Year special "Orange Is The New Mammy".

 Blister is shown to have a similar dress sense to his father.

 He is portrayed by Blake O'Carroll, the real-life son of Danny O'Carroll (Buster Brady) and Amanda Woods (Betty Brown), the brother of Jamie O'Carroll (Bono Brown) and grandson of Brendan O'Carroll.

+Birdie Flanagan

+Birdie Flanagan is a neighbour and friend of Agnes.

+She first appeared in the second episode of the 2023 miniseries "Mammy Scissorhands" where she moves into the house neighbouring Agnes'.
+Father Damien later introduces Birdie to Agnes and the pair befriend each other soon after.
+At first, Winnie was jealous of Birdie and believed that she was now Agnes' best friend, but Agnes later assured Winnie that she was just being welcoming to Birdie and that Winnie would always be her best friend.

+June Rodgers previously appeared in the movie released in 2014 as Fat Annie McCrum and the 2018 Christmas special entitled “Exotic Mammy” as Buster Brady’s blind date and also the Dublin accent on the Maggie device given to Agnes by Dermot and Buster.